hsarfraz/DATA-1010-Introduction-to-Data-Analytics/README.md

 ## Overall Course Summary

-[Here is a link](https://rpubs.com/hsarfraz76/1349752) to my RPubs page where I summarize all of the key statistical consepts that I have learned in this course.
+[Here is a link](https://rpubs.com/hsarfraz76/1349752) to my RPubs page where I summarize all of the key statistical concepts that I have learned in this course.

 Number of..
 * Primary datasets analysed: